-SModelS is a Python library that requires Python version 2.6 or later (including version 3, which is the default.
+SModelS is a Python library that requires Python version 2.6 or later, including version 3, which is the default.
 It depends on the following external Python libraries:

 These tools need not be installed separately, as the SModelS build system takes care of that.
 The current default is that both Pythia6 and Pythia8 are installed together with NLLfast.
-However, the user can easily adapt the Makefile in the lib/ directory to fit his or her needs.
 Finally, the database browser provided by smodelsTools.py requires IPython, while the interactive plotter requires plotly and pandas.

 If Python’s setuptools is installed in your machine, SModelS and its dependencies can also be installed without the use of pip.
 After downloading the source from the SModelS releases page and extracting it, run:setup.py install

 within the main smodels directory.
 If the python libraries are installed in a system folder (as is the default behavior), it will be necessary to run the install command with superuser privilege.
-Alternatively, one can run setup.py with the “–user” flag:
+Alternatively, one can run setup.py with the “–user” flag:setup.py install --user

 If setuptools is not installed, you can try to install the external libraries manually and then rerun setup.py.
 For Ubuntu, SL6 machines and other platforms, a recipe is given below.